Novolin/65816-breadboard-computer/README.md

 /KiCad contains my schematics/raw kicad files, if you want to laugh at my design.

 /Programs contains the programs I've written, probably mostly raw assembly, idk if i will implement c

+## Known Issues:
+everything is broken atm :) I think it's hardware fuckups on my end, but I have to get my ROM working properly before i can test. idk if my programmer is broken on a hardware or software level, so that's my current troubleshooting situation.